-- Sour foods — Bitterness is usually a sign that beneficial enzymes are present, which nourish the liver and also other digestive organs like the spleen and gallbladder.
+- Sour foods — Bitterness is usually a sign that beneficial enzymes, which nourish the liver, are present.
 Sour foods are high in essential minerals that balance fluids and reduce heavy metals within the blood.
-Probiotic foods (like kombucha, kefir, cultured vegetables) plus bitter green vegetables (mustard greens, chicory, arugula, dandelion, etc.) are loaded with nutrients and probiotics.
-Bitter-tasting leafy greens, like collards or Swiss chard, raise levels of glutathione.
+Examples include bitter green vegetables (mustard greens, chicory, arugula, dandelion, etc.) and leafy greens, like collards or Swiss chard.

-- Leafy greens — Green vegetables of all kinds come loaded with anti-inflammatory and antioxidant properties, which help nourish the liver, along with potassium, which is tied to liver health.
-Many also increase levels of glutathione, a vital component in the destruction of free radicals within the body.
-As people age or experience illnesses, this becomes even more important since antioxidant and glutathione levels in the blood naturally decrease with age.
+- Leafy greens — Green vegetables of all kinds come loaded with anti-inflammatory and antioxidant properties, plus they may also increase levels of glutathione, a vital component in the destruction of free radicals within the body.

 - Cruciferous veggies and grasses — Green grasses (like chlorella, barley or wheat grass) hold a form of chlorophyll, a structure that’s built into plant cells that helps escort damaging substances like dioxin out of the liver, while increasing antioxidants like superoxide dismutase.
-And cruciferous veggies (broccoli, kale, cage, etc.) imrpove low potassium levels and contain indole compounds, a byproduct that’s known to be a cancer killer and eliminate carcinogens from the body.
-Cruciferous vegetables can increase production of digestive enzymes called glucosinolates, protein that helps detoxify the liver and increase the liver’s ability to usher out carcinogens and heavy metals from the blood.
+And cruciferous veggies (broccoli, kale, cage, etc.) improve low potassium levels and contain indole compounds, a byproduct that’s known to be a help fight cancer and eliminate carcinogens from the body.
+Cruciferous vegetables can increase production of digestive enzymes called glucosinolates that help detoxify the liver and increase the liver’s ability to usher out carcinogens and heavy metals from the blood.

 - Fresh herbs — Herbs including turmeric, coriander, parsley, cilantro and oregano are great to boost glutathione production and also lower inflammation.
-Highly potent flavors and aromatic smells of herbs are a sign of beneficial essential oils in certain herbs.
-Turmeric contains curcumin, a compound helpful in restoring healthy blood pressure, improving circulation and fighting toxin buildup.
-Other herbs balance the body’s pH level and increases digestive enzymes.
-Raw garlic is another great option since allicin compounds found in garlic have long been regarded as powerful antimicrobial agents that lower inflammation (including in the liver) while increasing circulation and healthy blood flow.
+For example, turmeric contains curcumin, a compound helpful in restoring healthy blood pressure, improving circulation and fighting toxin buildup.

 - High-antioxidant fruits — Fruits like berries and melons provide and balance electrolyte minerals needed by the liver, including magnesium, calcium and potassium.
 In addition, they’re beneficial for improving healthy circulation by acting similar to hemoglobin.

-- Local raw honey — Raw honey is the kind that’s not heated or refined.
-It’s a natural antibacterial, antimicrobial and antifungal product.
+- Local, raw honey — Raw honey is the kind that’s not heated or refined.
+It’s a natural antibacterial, antimicrobial and anti-fungal product.
 It helps lower liver inflammation and eliminate bacteria, parasites and viral infections, especially when you source it locally.
-It also nourishes the digestive tract and improves liver and gut health.

 - Green tea — Green tea, especially concentrated, powdered matcha green tea, is known to contain powerful compounds known as catechins that act as antioxidants in the body, combatting free radicals within the blood, reducing liver inflammation and lowering the effects of oxidative stress on the digestive organs.